Pricing Guide: How Much Does Bush Trimming Cost?

 Photo Credit: my_southborough / Flickr / CC BY-ND 2.0

-Many landscapers who trim bushes can trim trees, too.
+Many landscaping companies who trim bushes can trim trees, too.
 Besides the possibility of saving you money, having your bushes and trees trimmed at the same time is a good idea because it would give your whole landscape a manicured look.
+You wouldn’t want a scraggly, overgrown tree to ruin the look of your newly trimmed bushes.

-Tree trimming costs vary tremendously since there are so many different sizes and types of trees.
-Generally, pricing for tree trimming follows the same basic principle as bush trimming: Larger trees or trees in difficult locations will cost you more money.
+Tree trimming costs vary since there are so many different sizes and types of trees.
+Generally, pricing for tree trimming follows the same basic principle as bush trimming: Large trees or those in difficult locations will cost you more money.

 row of hedges on either side of a brick walkway leading to the entrance of a home